HOW MUCH MUSCLE CAN YOU GAIN NATURALLY, AND HOW FAST?

 If you’re still relatively new to the muscle building game, this is a pretty natural question to ask.

-You’re training hard and eating right consistently from week to week, and you want to know what you can realistically expect to achieve from your efforts over the long term.
+You’re training hard and eating right consistently from week to week, maybe even taking SARMS to speed the process up a bit and you want to know what you can realistically expect to achieve from your efforts over the long term.

 You’ll hear answers to this question that range all over the map, and getting an idea of what’s truly possible will benefit you in two main ways…